waltligon/orangefs/doc/design/fs-semantics.md

 #### Implementation

-To create a PVFS2 "file", there are actually three things that have to happen.
+To create a PVFS2 “file”, there are actually three things that have to happen.
 A metafile must be created to hold attributes.
 A collection of datafiles must be created to hold the data.
 A dirent in the parent directory must be created to add the file into the name space.

 There are a bunch of options for implementing this correctly:

   - dirent first

   - dirent second

   - dirent last

   - hash to metafile

   - server-supported w/server communication

 In the first four schemes, the clients are totally responsible for creating all the components of a PVFS2 file.